GabeL7r/gabelevasseur.com/content/blog/conceptual-integrity.md

         return node
 ```

-The method `command_path` uses a variable named `rv` as a placeholder for the return value and `find_root` doesn't.
+The method `ensure_object` uses a variable named `rv` as a placeholder for the return value and `find_root` doesn't.
 If you examine [the code](https://github.com/pallets/click/blob/main/src/click/core.py) you'll find a pretty evenly split distribution of methods that use `rv` and those that do not -- leaving a developer adding a new feature to this code base with one question: Should I use `rv` or not?

 This decision may seem trivial but I've seen developers debate topics like this for days.
 It is so common there is even a term for it: bikeshedding.